---

 * Review your non‑production environments to ensure they do not generate unnecessary search traffic.

-For detailed error examples and configuration options, including how to adjust limits per request type, refer to: [The Acquia Search flood control mechanism has blocked a Solr query due to API use limits](/acquia-cloud-platform/help/92851-acquia-search-flood-control-mechanism-has-blocked-solr-query-due-api-usage-limits "The Acquia Search flood control mechanism has blocked a Solr query due to API usage limits").
+For detailed error examples and configuration options, including how to adjust limits per request type, visit [The Acquia Search flood control mechanism has blocked a Solr query due to API use limits](/acquia-cloud-platform/help/92851-acquia-search-flood-control-mechanism-has-blocked-solr-query-due-api-usage-limits "The Acquia Search flood control mechanism has blocked a Solr query due to API usage limits").

 ### Plan for high‑traffic events